scroll-tech/zkevm-circuits/aggregator/README.md

 for i in 1 ... __n__
     chunk_pi_hash   := keccak(chain_id || prev_state_root || post_state_root || withdraw_root || chunk_data_hash)
 ```

+This is done by compute the RLCs of chunk[i]'s data_hash for `i=0..k`, and then check the RLC matches the one from the keccak table.

 4. chunks are continuous: they are linked via the state roots. __Static__.